 1. With your child, decide on a topic of interest.

-If you have more than one homeschooler, rotate their topics of choice or come to an agreement on a theme.
+If you have more than one homeschooler, rotate their topics of choice or come to an agreement on a learning theme.

 2. Determine your requirements.